[tab:the story of mesh]

 Mark Evans Principal, ME Consulting

-One of Canada’s leading startup marketers, Mark works with fast-growing companies looking to jump-start their marketing efforts.
+One of Canada’s leading startup marketers, Mark helps startups tell better stories.
 Mark’s strength is delivering “foundational” services that establish a startup’s marketing efforts: from core messaging and brand positioning to marketing strategies and content marketing.

 Before starting his own business, Mark was a technology reporter with the National Post, Globe & Mail and Bloomberg News.
 He also worked with four startups – Blanketware, b5media, PlanetEye and Sysomos.